pkejval/uld-docker/README.md

 # Building docker image yourself
 - Clone repo
 - Run command `docker build --tag uld-docker .`
 - Run command `docker run uld-docker "URL"` where URL is download link.
-Inputing ulozto-downloader arguments is not supported.
+Inputting ulozto-downloader arguments directly is not supported.
+See **Configuration** section below.

 In Windows do not forget to change line endings to LF (see: https://stackoverflow.com/a/73028795) in run.sh otherwise you will encounter ```exec /app/run.sh: no such file or directory```

 # From dockerhub
 - Run command `docker pull pkejval/uld-docker:main`
 - Run command `docker run pkejval/uld-docker "URL"` where URL is download link.
-Inputing ulozto-downloader arguments is not supported.
+Inputting ulozto-downloader arguments directly is not supported.
+See **Configuration** section below.

 # Configuration
-Because image isn't supporting inputting args directly to `ulozto-downloader` anymore, you can set it by envirnoment variables.
+Because image isn't supporting inputting args directly to `ulozto-downloader` anymore, you can set it by environment variables.

 ### PARTS=number
 How many part split download to.
 ### INTERVAL=number
 How often will script report status to STDOUT in seconds.

+## Downloading multiple URLs
+You can create file called `download.txt` in bind mounted folder `/downloads` and paste URLs to download.
+Each URL on new line.
+If `uld-docker` finds this file at startup it will download every URL from this file.